Student Success Coach

 Nice to have

-• Background in youth sports coaching, camp leadership, or after-school program management where you held direct responsibility for motivating children toward specific objectives
+• Background in youth sports coaching, camp coordination, or after-school program management where you held direct responsibility for motivating children toward defined objectives

-• History of personal high achievement (academic distinctions, competitive athletics, or leadership positions requiring sustained excellence)
+• History of significant personal accomplishment (academic distinctions, competitive sports, or leadership positions requiring consistent excellence)

-• Innate storytelling capacity: you can maintain the attention of a room full of 12-year-olds for an hour without elevating your voice
+• Innate narrative skill: you can maintain the attention of a group of 12-year-olds for an hour without increasing volume

-• Proven ability to motivate disengaged or resistant students and convert them into engaged participants
+• Success motivating disengaged or reluctant students and converting them into engaged participants

 Meet a successful candidate